Where Was I Exposed to Asbestos?

 More and more people who lived or worked near Ground Zero are being diagnosed with asbestos-related diseases each year.
-And, given the latency period for cancers like mesothelioma, it is likely that more will be diagnosed in the decades to come.
-If you were in New York City during 9/11, it is possible that you were exposed to asbestos.
+Given the latency period for cancers like mesothelioma, it’s likely that more will be diagnosed in the decades to come.
+If you were in New York City on September 11, 2001, it is possible that you were exposed to asbestos.
 If you develop mesothelioma or another asbestos-related illness as a result of this exposure, there may be legal action to take for financial compensation.
-Request a free legal consultation and learn more about your options.

 Signs of Asbestos Exposure

 Asbestos does not affect a person overnight.
-In many cases, 10 to 60 years may pass before any symptoms develop.
-Still, identifying where one may have been exposed to asbestos can help doctors with their diagnosis and catch certain cancers, like mesothelioma, at an earlier stage.
+In many cases, 10 to 60 years may pass before any asbestos exposure symptoms develop.
+Still, identifying where one may have been exposed can help doctors diagnose certain cancers, like mesothelioma, at an earlier stage.
 Early diagnosis and treatment can significantly improve the patient’s prognosis.

 Getting Help for Asbestos-Related Disease

-While there is no cure for mesothelioma or other asbestos exposure-related illnesses, there are treatments available that can mitigate the symptoms and improve the patient’s prognosis.
+While there is no cure for mesothelioma or other asbestos exposure-related illnesses, treatments can prolong survival, mitigate the symptoms, and improve the patient’s prognosis.
 If you’ve been diagnosed with mesothelioma, talk to your doctor about your treatments options.
-They can create a multimodal treatment plan for you and help determine which therapies have the best chance of success.
+They can create a multimodal treatment plan for you and help determine which therapies can succeed.

 Also, remember that you may have legal recourse.
 Get a free case evaluation and see what options are available.
 You may be entitled to compensation that could help pay for treatment or loss of income.